 - Use vibrant, emotive language.
-If you’ve read the same phrase in your competitors’ job descriptions, find a more interesting way to say it.
+If you’ve seen the same phrase in your competitors’ job descriptions, find a more interesting way to say it.

 Be transparent about required skills

 - Talk to a few people who will work closely with the PM role to find out what skills they think the ideal applicant would have.
 This will give you a good starting point when listing qualifications, particularly when it comes to soft skills.
 It's common for project management job listings to center technical skills and forget to mention people skills — which are arguably more important when you job is to persuade, inspire, and hold people accountable!

 Sell yourself to the applicant

-Here’s how you can borrow Fitbit’s strategies to effectively sell yourself to the applicant:
+How to borrow Fitbit’s strategies to effectively sell your company

 - Go into specifics about culture.
 What defines your culture best?
 Is it oriented around process, people, or results?
-Is it a casual, startup-like culture, or does it have the feel of a more established company?
+Is it a casual, startup-like culture, or does it have the reassuring feel of an established company?
 Fitbit’s job posting demonstrates that their culture is collaborative, focused on customers, and competitive.

 - Get the applicant excited.
-Use emotive, action-oriented words and phrases like Fitbit did (champion, rally, embrace).
+Use emotive, action-oriented words and phrases like Fitbit did (“reenergize”, “transform”).

 Standing out is essential if you want to catch the eye of great project managers (or any top candidate, for that matter).
 So project your unique voice, be transparent, and sell the benefits of working for your company.
 You'll find the right candidate before you know it.